 A student may file a grievance through due process.
 Procedures for such due process are on file in the Division Office.
-These procedures provide all students of MCC with an orderly process for resolving complaints arising from the interpretation and applications of policies and practice involving academic and student affairs.
-Refer to page 112 of the Lancer Student Handbook/Planner.
+These procedures provide all students of SCF with an orderly process for resolving complaints arising from the interpretation and applications of policies and practice involving academic and student affairs.